Ackee-Blockchain/trident/documentation/docs/start-fuzzing/writting-fuzz-test/remaining-accounts.md

 Remaining accounts are defined as a struct with the `TridentRemainingAccounts` derive macro.
 The macro expects remaining accounts as an array of `TridentAccount`, allowing you to specify any number of additional accounts.

 !!! warning "Remaining Accounts Configuration"
-    Do not forget to add remaining accounts to the `Instuction` struct.
+    Do not forget to add remaining accounts to the `Instruction` struct.
 Additionally the field has to be named `remaining_accounts`.

 Here's an example of how to set up remaining accounts: